 The Highway Trust Fund was established to promote domestic interstate transportation and to move people and goods.
 The fund provides federal grants to states for highway construction, certain transit programs, and related transportation purposes.
 The Highway Trust Fund was created by the Highway Revenue Act of 1956.
 Funding sources include designated excise taxes on gasoline and other fuels, the initial sale of heavy trucks, and highway use by commercial motor vehicles.
-For the years ending September 30, 2015, and 2014, Highway Trust Fund excise tax revenues were \$40.8 billion and \$39.0 billion, respectively.
+For the years ending September 30, 2016, and 2015, Highway Trust Fund excise tax revenues were \$41.3 billion and \$40.8 billion, respectively.
 As funds are needed for payments, the Highway Trust Fund corpus investments are liquidated and funds are transferred to the Federal Highway Administration, the Federal Transit Administration, or other DOT entities, for payment of obligations.

 The Airport and Airway Trust Fund provides for airport improvement and airport facilities maintenance.
 It also funds airport equipment, research, and a portion of the Federal Aviation Administration's administrative operational support.
+The

-The Airport and Airway Trust Fund was authorized by the Airport and Airway Revenue Act of 1970.
-Funding sources include:
+Airport and Airway Trust Fund was authorized by the Airport and Airway Revenue Act of 1970.
+Funding sources include aviation-related excise tax collections from: